$79 Blast OFF TO PEAK PERFORMANCE : View All Promotions

 Some problems that pop up after winter are relatively easy to fix, but others require professional expertise.
 These are some of the most common hiccups we see with units starting up in spring.

-Hearing a loud racket when you turn on your AC unit is usually a sign that something isn’t right with your blower motor or fan motor.
+• Thermostat Problems: Hearing a loud racket when you turn on your AC unit is usually a sign that something isn’t right with your blower motor or fan motor.
 Of course, if you aren’t hearing anything at all, then you might be having a problem with your thermostat.
+The electrical wiring from your thermostat is connected to your AC.
+Assuming your thermostat has good batteries, you might be facing an issue with some electrical work.
+An HVAC professional can take a look and let you know what needs fixing.

-When your unit doesn’t have enough refrigerant, it won’t be able to cool your home.
+• Low Refrigerant: When your unit doesn’t have enough refrigerant, it won’t be able to cool your home.
 Your HVAC company will have the equipment needed to measure the levels and see if they’re low.
 Unfortunately, just topping off the refrigerant might not be enough.
 Your system could have a leak.
 If your HVAC technician says low refrigerant is to blame, make sure they’ve also done a leak search.
 You don’t want the issue to repeat itself!

-After the “off” season, you might also have trouble with a dirty system.
+• Dirty Units: After the “off” season, you might also have trouble with a dirty system.
 The AC unit itself, also known as the condenser, may have dust and debris inside it.
 This can mess with the fans and block airflow, just like a dirty air filter indoors.
 A good cleaning can help.

 In other cases, you could be facing a dirty evaporator coil.
-Older units and equipment that hasn’t been serviced in a while will sometimes run into this problem.
+Older units and equipment that haven’t been serviced in a while will sometimes run into this problem.
 Because the coil needs to be completely removed for cleaning, this isn’t something you can handle on your own.
 You’ll need an HVAC technician to help you out.
 Still, it’s a pretty quick process.

 Plan Ahead with a Spring AC Tune-Up